VeriVote/ViRAGe/README.md

 ViRAGe is a tool for analysis and generation of voting rules.
 It is also capable of generating executable implementations of those rules in Scala.
 Furthermore, claims it makes about whether or not some rule satisfies given social choice properties can oftentimes be fully automatically proven within Isabelle.

-In case of urgent questions or problems, mailing me at fabian.richter@student.kit.edu might help to find a solution.
+In case of urgent questions or problems, contacting me at fabian.richter@student.kit.edu might help to find a solution.

 ## Installation